Maternal Emotions During the Fifth Month of Pregnancy

 Last month, hearing swooshes of the heartbeat and perhaps also seeing the tiny body on the ultrasound screen were reassuring signs that there really is a baby inside you.
 Now finally you feel baby move – unquestionable proof that you really are going to be a mother.

-The nesting instinct, so much a part of the folklore of later pregnancy, often shows itself for the first time around the fifth month.
+The maternal emotions that cause the nesting instinct, so much a part of the folklore of later pregnancy, often shows itself for the first time around the fifth month.
 Coincident with a spurt of energy, you may have a sudden urge to clean house, even to extremes you’ve never tackled before (wall-washing anyone?).
 You may find that where you once were outgoing, you now prefer to keep to your nest, like a brood hen.

-Just as your body is focused on nourishing a new life, your mind may become preoccupied with the little person you share space with.
+Just as your body is focused on nourishing a new life, your maternal emotions may cause you to become preoccupied with the little person you share space with.
 You may want to be alone to meditate or just think about your baby.
 You will probably enjoy long periods of doing nothing more than feeling baby’s kicks.
 These mental digressions are normal and necessary, as they help you prepare for the reality of being somebody’s mother.

 Many women feel what we label the “mommy brain” – you can’t quite get a fix on what you want to say, you fight harder for simple vocabulary sometimes.
 You can be forgetful or “spacey.”
 If you don’t know about this it can be quite alarming, especially if you aren’t sure if you will get your old brain back later.
 If you do know, you can make allowances for it, even laugh at it.
 These momentary memory lapses rarely interfere with a pregnant woman’s ability to carry on her job.